 In 1988 the "Rio Grande" was acquired, but was merged into, the Southern Pacific Railroad by their joint owner Philip Anschutz.

-In 1990, the Limon F3 tornado caused damage in the Eastern Plains of Colorado.
+In 1990, the Limon F3 tornado occurred in the Eastern Plains.

 In 1991, Regis College was renamed Regis University.

-In 1992, by a margin of 53 to 47 percent, Colorado voters approved Amendment 2 to the state constitution.
-This amendment would have prevented any city, town, or county in the state from recognizing homosexuals or bisexuals as a protected class.
+In 1992, Colorado voters approved Amendment 2, which sought to prevent cities, towns, or counties from recognizing homosexuals or bisexuals as a protected class.

 In 1993, despite being an artificially-introduced species, the state declared mountain goats a native species.

-On September 11, 1996, Anschutz sold the combined company to the Union Pacific Railroad, creating the largest railroad network in the United States.
+On September 11, 1996, Philip Anschutz sold the combined Southern Pacific and Rio Grande company to the Union Pacific Railroad, creating the largest railroad network in the United States.

-In 1996, in a 6–3 ruling in Romer v.
-Evans, the U.S. Supreme Court found that preventing protected status based upon homosexuality or bisexuality in Colorado did not satisfy the Equal Protection Clause.
+In 1996, the U.S. Supreme Court ruled in Romer v.
+Evans that preventing protected status based on homosexuality or bisexuality violated the Equal Protection Clause.

 In 1999, the Columbine High School massacre occurred, where two gunmen killed 12 students and one teacher before committing suicide.

-On November 7, 2000, 54% of Colorado voters passed Amendment 20, which amends the Colorado State constitution to allow the medical use of marijuana.
+On November 7, 2000, 54% of Colorado voters passed Amendment 20, amending the Colorado State constitution to allow the medical use of marijuana.

 According to the 2000 census, nearly 60% of Coloradans are native to other states.